hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * unit-of-work and mechanism to run it are one and the same. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note:

+**Doing multiple things at once**

+We can announce multiple courses at the same time.

 **`Thread` can't return a value directly**